project-sekai-ctf/sekai.team/data/blog/cyber-grabs-ctf-0x03/boot2root.md

 | :-------------------------------------------------------------------------------: |
 |                               _Base32 decoded data_                               |

-We try running several wordlists using dirbuster but we don't find any other directories on port 80.
+We try running several wordlists using dirbuster but we don’t find any other directories on port 80.

 We proceed by going to port 8080 which had a Jenkins login page.